 How to Practice This Skill

 If you want to sharpen your ability to work with these digits, start small.
-That's why try creating combinations with different numbers.
-But use a notebook or a digital tool to track your findings.
-In real terms, don’t be afraid to experiment.
-You might be surprised by what you discover And it works..
+Try creating combinations with different numbers.
+Use a notebook or a digital tool to track your findings.
+Day to day, don’t be afraid to experiment.
+You might be surprised by what you discover The details matter here..

 It’s also helpful to observe how others approach this.
 Read articles, watch videos, or talk to people who deal with similar problems.
 Knowledge grows when you connect the dots.